pinterestPinterestamazonAmazoninstagramInstagram

 Ingredient notes

-• Milk gives the most classic flavor, water keeps things simpler, and water kefir adds the most depth.
+• Milk gives the most classic dinner-roll flavor and browning; water keeps the dough simpler; water kefir adds more tang.

-• Honey and maple syrup both work well here; maple makes the sweetness slightly deeper and warmer.
+• Honey and maple syrup both work well.
+Maple gives a slightly deeper, warmer sweetness.

 Step-by-step